ALL THE PRESIDENT’S MEN

 Students will learn about the Watergate Scandal and its many implications through the Handout, the movie, the discussion questions, and the assignments.

 This is a great film to show children who are learning about 20th century U.S. history.
 Before watching the movie, tell your kids that it shows how two young reporters in their late 20s started the process that forced the most powerful man in the world to leave his office in disgrace.
 After watching the movie be sure to tell your children that the reporters were not alone in trying to stop corruption in the government.
 Describe the important roles played by many other people and government agencies in calling Nixon and his aides to account for their crimes.
-Also, go over the Quick Discussion Question.
 Kids might also be interested in the identity of Deep Throat.

 DEEP THROAT, HERO OR VILLAIN?